-- a) required to sell their excess Ordinary Shares; - b) subject to a selective buy back by the Company; or - c) required to convert the number of Ordinary Shares by which the shareholder is overshared into preference shares on the terms set out in the Constitution.
+- a) required to sell their excess Ordinary Shares; - b) subject to a selective buy back by the Company; or - c) required to convert the number of Ordinary Shares by which the shareholder is overshared into other types or classes of security on the terms set out in the Constitution.

-A shareholder can remain a Shareholder for three years after it ceases to be a Grower and can during this three year period sell its Ordinary Shares or, if applicable, seek the Board's approval (at its discretion) to convert the Ordinary Shares into preference shares on the terms set out in the Constitution.
+A shareholder can remain a Shareholder for three years after it ceases to be a Grower and can during this three year period sell its Ordinary Shares or, if applicable, seek the Board's approval (at its discretion) to convert the Ordinary Shares into another type or class of security on the terms set out in the Constitution.